OpenFreeEnergy/openfe/docs/guide/setup/index.rst

    :align: center
    :alt: Concept of a ChemicalSystems and Transformations

-The image below demonstrates how, for free energy calculations, you plan a network of ligand transformations starting from input SDF / MOL2 / PDB files:
+The image below demonstrates how, for relative free energy calculations, you plan a network of ligand transformations starting from input SDF / MOL2 / PDB files:

 .. image:: img/setup_2x.png
    :width: 60%